matsunagalab/afmfold/scripts/SCRIPTS.md

     ls data/candidates/4ake/
     ```

+   The exact candidate conformation set used in the paper is distributed as `../results/ak_train.dcd/pdb` (for FlhA_C, `../results/flhac_train.dcd/pdb`).
+    Also, if you have a long MD simulation, candidate conformation set can also be extracted from it.

-2. **Compute CVs corresponding to the trajectory**
+3. **Compute CVs corresponding to the trajectory**
-    For example, to compute inter-domain distances from the MD trajectory, you can use:
+    To compute inter-domain distances from the MD trajectory, run the following python code.

     ```python
     import mdtraj as md
     import numpy as np